-Spaghetti & Mandolino - home page / Our magazine / Basil: do you know its history and its versatility in the kitchen?
+Spaghetti & Mandolino - home page / Our magazine / Basil: do you know its history and versatility in cooking?

-Basil: do you know its history and its versatility in the kitchen?
+Basil: do you know its history and versatility in cooking?

-Basil is one of the most common and well-known aromatic plants in the world.
+Basil is one of the most widespread and known aromatic plants in the world.

-Originally from Tropical Asia, in particular India and Africa, it was introduced to Europe by Greeks and Romans through the Middle East.
+Native to Tropical Asia, particularly India and Africa, it was introduced to Europe by the Greeks and Romans through the Middle East.

-The massive culinary use in the Mediterranean basin, however, dates back only to the 15th century.
+However, its massive culinary use in the Mediterranean basin dates back only to the 15th century.

-It is a fundamental ingredient in some traditional recipes in Italy and France.
+It is a fundamental ingredient in some traditional recipes from Italy and France.

-Its scientific name is Ocimum Basilicum: the first term, which means perfume, refers to the intense fragrance that characterizes the plant; the second, regal, underlines the great consideration it has enjoyed since ancient times.
+Its scientific name is Ocimum Basilicum: the first term, meaning scent, refers to the intense fragrance that characterizes the plant; the second, royal, emphasizes the great esteem it has enjoyed since ancient times.

-There are at least forty varieties of Basil: the most common are Genoese Basil, with small and very fragrant leaves, and Neapolitan Basil, with a sweeter flavor and a note of mint.
+There are at least forty varieties of Basil: the most common are Genovese basil, with small and highly aromatic leaves, and Neapolitan basil, which has a sweeter flavor and a hint of mint.

-Basil is an annual herbaceous or shrub plant, which can reach a height of 50 cm.
+Basil is an annual herbaceous or shrubby plant, which can reach a height of 50 cm.

-The leaves can be oval or lanceolate and have a color that varies from bright green to pale green; in some varieties they can take on shades of purple and purple.
+The leaves can be oval or lanceolate and vary in color from bright green to pale green; in some varieties, they can take on shades of purple and violet.

-Intensive cultivation has developed all over the world since the 17th century: in fact, it grows spontaneously only in the tropical area.
+Intensive cultivation has developed worldwide since the 17th century: it only grows spontaneously in the tropical area.

-Sowing takes place in spring and harvest between May and September: it requires well-fertilized soil, humidity and lots of sun.
+Sowing occurs in spring, and harvesting takes place between May and September: it requires well-fertilized soil, humidity, and plenty of sunlight.

 Curiosities

-Since ancient times, Basil has been considered the queen of aromatic herbs: it owes its name to this consideration.
+Since ancient times, Basil has been considered the queen of aromatic herbs: it owes its name to this high regard.

-Tradition has it that the tomb of Christ was adorned with this plant: even today, the altars of the Orthodox churches are enriched with it.
+Tradition holds that Christ's tomb was adorned with this plant: even today, the altars of Orthodox churches are enriched with it.

-The Crusaders filled the hold of their ships with Basil when they returned to the Holy Land: it kept insects, diseases and bad smells away.
+The Crusaders filled the holds of their ships with Basil upon returning from the Holy Land: it kept away insects, diseases, and bad odors.

-For Mexican farmers, it was endowed with magical properties: they believed that leaves attract good luck in business and in love.
-Some cultures, such as India, consider it a sacred plant
+For Mexican farmers, it was endowed with magical properties: they believed the leaves attracted luck in business and love.
+Some cultures, like the Indian one, consider it a sacred plant.

-The first recipe embellished with Basil that we know dates back to the Romans.
+The first recipe enhanced by Basil that we know dates back to the Romans.

-Apicius (230 AD) talks about it in “De re coquinaria”, one of the first recipe books and the richest testimony on ancient cooking in Rome.
+Apicius (230 AD) mentions it in the "De re coquinaria", one of the earliest cookbooks and the richest testimony of ancient Roman cuisine.

-Among the recipes, some in fact, involve the use of this aromatic plant, such as a common side dish based on peas and leeks in a basil wine sauce.
+Among the recipes, some indeed include this aromatic plant, such as a common side dish made with peas and leeks in a wine sauce with Basil.

-This aromatic herb is now widespread in kitchens around the world: excellent with raw vegetables, such as tomatoes or salads, or cooked, such as zucchini or mushrooms, it also goes well with fish and meat.
+This aromatic herb is now widespread in kitchens around the world: it goes well with raw vegetables, such as tomatoes or salad, or cooked ones, like zucchini or mushrooms, and it also accompanies fish and meat pleasantly.

-The intense flavor makes it difficult to combine with other herbs.
+The intense flavor makes it difficult to pair with other herbs.

-Basil is the fundamental ingredient of Genoese Pesto: the first version of this pasta dressing dates back to the end of the 19th century.
+Basil is the key ingredient of Pesto Genovese: the first version of this pasta condiment dates back to the late 19th century.

-Another dish that requires a few leaves is certainly pizza.
+Another dish that requires a few leaves is definitely pizza.

 What would a Margherita be without even a sprig of Basil in the center?!

-It is also widely used for the preparation of liqueurs and preserves.
+It is widely used for the preparation of liquors and preserves.

 It is advisable to add Basil at the end of cooking, to preserve its aroma.

-As a last tip, it is better to chop the leaves with your hands rather than using a knife, and when preparing Pesto, use a mortar and not a blender, which with the blades would heat the mixture, altering its scent, color and taste.
+As a final tip, it's better to tear the leaves by hand rather than using a knife, and when preparing Pesto, use a mortar and not a blender, which would heat the mixture with the blades altering its aroma, color, and taste.

-If you really should use it, take care to place the “glass” of the blender in the fridge for a few hours to cool it down.
+If you must use it, be sure to chill the "cup" of the blender in the fridge for a few hours to cool it down.

 Mida Muzzolon - autoreMida Muzzolon